secondo-database/secondo/Algebras/BasicEngine/README.md

 # Import shapefiles into MySQL
 # (-nln layername)
+# (-skipfailures to ignore some UTF-8 encoding errors)
 #
 # Use the MyISAM storage engine for performance reasons.
 # ogr2ogr does not encapsulate the inserts in bulk transactions.